ibnuda/fpmortals/manuscript/complete.md

 ## `Main`

-The ugliest part of FP is making sure that monads are all aligned and this tends to happen in the `Main` entrypoint.

 Bagian paling buruk dari PF adalah memastikan bahwa semua monad selaras dan hal semacam ini biasa terjadi pada titik mulai `Main`.

-Our main loop is

 Ikalan utama kita adalah